 It soon became apparent that an alternative location was required for the depot as the dirt road accessing the current property often flooded.
 In 1979 the company relocated its operation to a depot on Morayfield Road.

 To keep up with the growth of the region, public transport services also expanded and a route between Caboolture and the Redcliffe Peninsula was established.
 Steady growth occurred as the area developed and more second hand buses were purchased throughout these early years.

-In 1983 Kangaroo Bus Lines purchased its first brand new bus, a Denning Denflex.
+In 1983 Kangaroo Bus Lines purchased its first brand new bus, a Denning Denflex (listed above).
 This vehicle was purchased to improve the public transport services between Caboolture to Redcliffe.
 As the region continued to grow steadily over the next few years, more Denning Denflex’s where added to the fleet.
 With the addition of these new vehicles the Tour and Charter division was established and commenced providing buses for hire.

 As a result of continued expansion in the provision of school services, as well as growth in our charter division, it became apparent that there was a need for high seating capacity buses in the region.